Hodgkin Lymphoma – Brief Information

 Stage III

 Lymphoma is found in lymph node regions on both sides of the diaphragm (stage III).
-It may as well to an extralymphatic organ/site (stage IIIE) and/or the spleen (stage IIIES or IIIS, respectively).
+It may as well extend to an extralymphatic organ/site (stage IIIE) and/or the spleen (stage IIIES or IIIS, respectively).

 Stage IV

-Non-contiguos involvement of one or more extralymphatic organs or tissues (such as lungs, liver, bone, bone marrow) with or without involving (distant) lymph nodes
+Non-contiguous involvement of one or more extralymphatic organs or tissues (such as lungs, liver, bone, bone marrow) with or without involving (distant) lymph nodes

 Each of the four stages are subgrouped either into the A- or B-category, depending on